-Please see below our audited accounts for the period 15 January 2020 to 31 March 2021.
+Please see below our pre-audited Management Balance Sheet and Profit and Loss Accounts for the period 15 January 2020 to 31 March 2021.

-Prior to incorporation as a company limited by guarantee on 15 January 2020, CMHA HK funds were hosted by Patient Care Foundation (PCF).
-During this time, membership dues and other sources of funds were temporarily placed with PCF and expenses paid out by them.
+Prior to incorporation as a company limited by guarantee on 15 January 2020, CMHA HK money was hosted by Patient Care Foundation (PCF).
+During this time membership dues and other sources of funds were temporarily placed with PCF and expenses paid out by them.
 We would like to express our gratitude to PCF for their support during these first years.

 Following incorporation, PCF transferred the balance to CMHA HK in the form of a donation.
-This is classified in our Income Statement as "Written-off of amount due to a related company" to reflect the nature of funds received.
-The Financials show a surplus for the period of HK\$333,700.
+This is classified in our Balance Sheet as a "write off" due to the nature of funds received.
+The financials now show a net profit of HK\$1,480,030.

-City Mental Health Alliance Hong Kong Ltd. Income Statement for the period 15 January 2020 - 31 March 2021
+City Mental Health Alliance Hong Kong Ltd. Profit and Loss for the period 15 January 2020 - 31 March 2021